Goblin Vacuum Cleaners: History

 From the 1970s, Goblin became a well-known budget domestic brand.
 Whilst Hoover and Electrolux dominated the top end of the British vacuum cleaner market, Goblin continued to sell large numbers of cheaper cleaners.
 Popular models included the 1970s "Housemaid" cleaner (with an advertising campaign featuring Jenny Tomasin of Upstairs, Downstairs fame) and the compact "Rio" cleaner of the 1980s.
 In the early 1980s the company changed its name to BVC, British Vacuum Cleaners, though the new name never stuck with staff and locals.
 In 1984 the company decided to cease operations at the Leatherhead plant and move to Gosport, Hampshire, and its former site was redeveloped as a headquarters for Esso (now ExxonMobil).

 In 1973, Goblin was bought by Birmingham Sound Reproducers (BSR), alongside their Swan Brand subsidiary.
-BSR sold Goblin to American company Shop Vac in 1984, who sold their European business – including a vacuum cleaner plant at Tralee, Ireland – to Glen Dimplex in 1998.
+BSR sold Goblin to American company Shop-Vac in 1984, who sold their European business – including a vacuum cleaner plant at Tralee, Ireland – to Glen Dimplex in 1998.
 Glen Dimplex, who also manufactured Morphy Richards vacuum cleaners and other small appliances, continued to manufacture Goblin vacuum cleaners until the mid-2000s.
 Most of these were budget cylinder models similar to their Morphy Richards cleaners but with lesser build quality and fewer features.
 From the mid-2000s, the Goblin name was phased out in favour of the Morphy Richards brand.

+British Vacuum Cleaners continued as a maker of industrial vacuum cleaners and central vacuum cleaning systems.
+By 2006 it was part of the South African Barloworld conglomerate.
+BVC and Lamson were bought by Quirepace, who continue to produce BVC cleaners from their site at Fareham, Hampshire.

 As of 2020, the brand has been revived and is used for floorcare products sold at Asda.

-BVC continued as a maker of industrial vacuum cleaners and central vacuum cleaning systems.
-By 2006 it was part of the South African Barloworld conglomerate, who also owned Lamson Engineering, a maker of pneumatic tube transport systems, also based in Gosport.
-BVC and Lamson were bought by Quirepace, who continue to produce BVC cleaners from their site at Fareham, Hampshire.
+In 2023, RKW acquired Goblin from Glen Electric.